cute-org/execute/server/README.md

 }
 ```
 *Field Descriptions:*
-- `groupId` (integer) — The ID of the group to which the task belongs.
 - `dueDate` (string, ISO 8601 date-time) — The due date of the task.
 - `name` (string) — The name of the task.
 - `description` (string) — A description of the task.